 The Birth of a Special boy

-Gail had a pregnancy without much drama but it had been agreed that delivering her baby by C-section would be the best option.
+Gail had a pregnancy without much drama, but it had been agreed that delivering her baby by C-section would be the best option.
 However, when Gail went into labour, the gynaecologist on duty decided otherwise.
 After an 18-hour labour, it was decided that she needed to have the c-section.
-And Keith was born on the 4th October, 1984.
+And Keith was born on the 4th of October, 1984.

 Cerebral palsy (CP) is a group of disorders that affect a person’s ability to move and maintain balance and posture.
-CP is the most common motor disability of childhood and most CP is related to brain damage that happened before or during birth and it is called congenital CP.
-The risk of congenital CP is high if: a baby is born too small or too early; they’re a twin, triplet or from another multiple birth; their mother has an infection during pregnancy; the baby has kernicterus (a type of brain damage that can happen when severe new-born jaundice goes untreated); and other complications during birth.
+CP is the most common motor disability of childhood, and most CP is related to brain damage that happened before or during birth, and it is called congenital CP.
+The risk of congenital CP is high if: a baby is born too small or too early; they’re a twin, triplet or from another multiple births; their mother has an infection during pregnancy; the baby has kernicterus (a type of brain damage that can happen when severe new-born jaundice goes untreated); and other complications during birth.

 Life for Keith was Normal

 Keith had to take medication for a few years, but he grew up happy and attended normal school.
 Although the School of Exceptional Child was for children with disabilities, Gail knew that Keith could cope with regular school.